dotnet/docs-aspire/docs/messaging/rabbitmq-integration.md

 #### Use configuration providers

 The .NET Aspire RabbitMQ integration supports <xref:Microsoft.Extensions.Configuration>.
 It loads the <xref:Aspire.RabbitMQ.Client.RabbitMQClientSettings> from configuration by using the `Aspire:RabbitMQ:Client` key.
-Example _:::no-loc text="appsettings.json":::_ that configures some of the options:
+The following snippet is an example of a _:::no-loc text="appsettings.json":::_ file that configures some of the options:

 ```json
 {